 - GoGeek: $39.99 a month for 40 GB of storage, unlimited sites and higher performance.

 The above prices reference 1-year deals, but be aware that the full amount needs to be paid in advance.
 On top of 12-months deals, you can also purchase 24-months and 36-months deals.
 SiteGround offers incredible discounts for the first purchase term – around 3x cheaper.
 So it might be a good idea to lock in the lower rate as long as possible.

 Who should use SiteGround?

-Anyone who wants the best quality and is happy to pay a bit more.
-I think it’s a good match for hosting-dependant projects like avid bloggers or digital agencies.
+Anyone who wants the best quality web hosting and is happy to pay a bit more.
+I think it’s a good match for hosting-critical projects like avid bloggers or digital agencies.
 If you are a developer, SiteGround’s advanced features may make your life easier.
-WordPress’ developers will find its features like staging areas interesting.
+WordPress developers will find its features like staging areas interesting.
 But be aware of the allowed website limitation.